 When the show ended in 1973, Lipton took time off from her acting career to raise her two daughters, Rashida and Kidada Jones, who later became actresses.
 The Mod Squad had plunged Lipton into the limelight as the symbol for American counterculture, and she was “exhausted and burned out.”
 Lipton was shy and uncomfortable with her sudden fame.
-“I was very guarded,” says Lipton.
+“I was very guarded,” said Lipton.
 “I had a wall around me and a lot of fantasy locked inside.”

 As a child, Lipton’s introversion was only worsened by her severe stutter.
 The actress notes she often had trouble saying her own name.
 It wasn’t until she embarked on her acting career that she was able to find a safe haven from her speech impediment.
 After signing with Ford Model Agency in 1962, she began taking acting classes.
 “I didn’t stutter when I was reading lines in a script,” she says.
 “When I got away from myself, I didn’t have that problem.”